Extreme Weather Emergency Preparedness

 - Know your community response plan.
 Learn about your area’s response and evacuation plans before a storm hits.
 Find your state’s emergency management agency here.

 - Take all your medications in their bottles with you.
-You can keep them all in your Aware in Care kit.
+Try to keep them all in one travel bag.

 - Consider your devices.
 If you have a deep brain stimulator, remember to bring your patient controller.
 If your DBS neurostimulator is rechargeable, be sure that your recharger is fully charged and bring it along with the charging dock.